MICHIGAN ASSET PRESERVATION AND MEDICAID PLANNING

 - Understand what to do after a loved one passes away

 Successfully planning for the long term care of either yourself, spouse, or an aging parent brings with it a sense of relief and liberation from the uncertainty of what may happen in the years ahead.
 At The Woods Law Offices, our extensive experience and thorough working knowledge of all aspects of long term care planning allows us to help you make the arrangements that best fit your circumstances and give you peace of mind for the future.
-Please call for your free consultation 586.532.8970 today to schedule a consultation or click here for more contact information, please indicate your status as a UAW, or FOP member.
+Please call 586.532.8970 today to schedule a consultation or click here for more contact information.
+Please indicate your status as a UAW, or FOP member.

 Contact Woods Law Office today for all of your Michigan elder law and Michigan eldercare needs.
 You can also contact us with your veteran benefits in Michigan questions.
 We are located in Shelby Township, Michigan.